lubanska/lubanska/README.md

 - 😄 Pronouns: she/they
 - 💬 Ask me about: color theory and generative color palettes.
 - 🌱 Currently learning: WebGL, Python, Danish
-- ⚡ Fun fact: the stakeholders on my most recent project included Abba and the UN (at the same time!)
 - 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/agatalubanska/)!

 ### 🔧 Tech & Tools